Paranthropus robustus: Extinction

+P. robustus has been dated to about 2.27 to 0.87 (or, more conservatively, 2 to 1) million years ago.
 Though P. robustus was a rather hardy species with a tolerance for environmental variability, it seems to have preferred wooded environments, and similarly most P. robustus remains date to a wet period in South Africa 2–1.75 million years ago conducive to such biomes.
 The extinction of P. robustus coincided with the Mid-Pleistocene Transition, and the doubling of glacial cycle duration.
 During glacial events, with more ice locked up at the poles, the tropical rain belt contracted towards the equator, subsequently causing the retreat of wetland and woodland environments.
 Before the transition, P. robustus populations possibly contracted to certain wooded refuge zones over 21,000-year cycles, becoming regionally extinct in certain areas until the wet cycle whereupon it would repopulate those zones.
 The continual prolonging of dry cycles may have caused its extinction, with the last occurrence in the fossil record 1–0.6 million years ago (though more likely 0.9 million years ago).
 Homo possibly was able to survive by inhabiting a much larger geographical range, more likely to find a suitable refuge area during unfavourable climate swings.

 However, the geographical range of P. robustus in the fossil record is roughly 500 km2, whereas the critically endangered eastern gorilla (with the smallest range of any African ape) inhabits 70000 km2, the critically endangered western gorilla 700000 km2, and the endangered chimpanzee 2.6 e6km2.
 Therefore, fossil distribution very unlikely represents the true range of the species; consequently, P. robustus possibly went extinct much more recently somewhere other than the Cradle of Humankind (Signor–Lipps effect).